samwell-ho/openpgp-ca/doc/src/bridging.md

 So Alice at `alpha.org` now has an authenticated path to Bob at `beta.org` in the web of trust.
-Alice will also automatically have authenticated paths to any other users that will be set up at `beta.org` with OpenPGP CA.
+Alice will also automatically have authenticated paths to any additional new users that will be set up at `beta.org` with OpenPGP CA.

 ```
 gpg: checking the trustdb